Rakibul25/Rakibul25/README.md

 - 👯 I’m looking to collaborate with software developers
-- ⚡ I love to cook,play guitar and write in Bengali!
+- ⚡ I love to cook,play guitar and write!

 ### Connect with me: